 Thanks to the development of media intelligence and advanced media monitoring tools, PR and comms professionals can now evaluate success in a number of ways, using a whole host of excellent metrics.
 Let’s take a look…

-PR has historically struggled to measure media coverage, even with media monitoring, and prove impact.
-But the industry has developed and with it improved tools and better metrics that can serve PR professionals.
+PR has historically struggled to measure media coverage, even when media monitoring tools were first introduced.
+Thankfully the industry has developed and with it improved tools and better metrics that can prove value of PR.

-A staple of all digital marketing strategies, keeping track of traffic and user behaviour on your website can be an invaluable metric, and one that many PR professionals might overlook.
+A staple of all digital marketing strategies, keeping track of traffic and user behavior on your website can be an invaluable metric, and one that many PR professionals might overlook.

 Using a basic Google Analytics dashboard, you can quickly see whether your public relations efforts are having an impact or not.